stared/old-blog-gridsome-pre-2024/content/blog/from-jekyll/2017-01-06-king-man-woman-queen-why/index.md

 > The Compressors: View cognition as compression.
 Compressed sensing, approximate matrix factorization - [The (n) Cultures of Machine Learning - HN discussion](https://news.ycombinator.com/item?id=10954508)

 In principle, we can compute _P(a|b)_ for every word pair.
-But even with a small dictionary of 100 000 words (bear in mind that we need to keep all declinations, proper names and things which are not in official dictionaries, yet are in use) keeping track of all pairs would require 8 gigabytes of space.
+But even with a small dictionary of 100k words (bear in mind that we need to keep all declinations, proper names and things that are not in official dictionaries, yet are in use) keeping track of all pairs would require 8 gigabytes of space.

 Often instead of working with conditional probabilities, we use the [pointwise mutual information](https://en.wikipedia.org/wiki/Pointwise_mutual_information) (PMI), defined as: